Sharly-Chess/sharly-chess.github.io/docs/plugins/france/index.en.md

 # Plugins French competitions

 These plugins are useful for arbitrating competitions in France.
+They only are available when the event federation is "FRA".